-Table 5-1 summarizes key project benefits, design elements and environmental impacts of each of the five Build Alternatives carried forward for detailed study.
+Table 5-1 summarizes key project benefits, design elements and environmental impacts of each of the seven Build Alternatives carried forward for detailed study.
 Where applicable, the table highlights primary and secondary reasons for not selecting an alternative.
 It includes a "favorability index" associated with the key metrics used to rank the alternatives.
 These qualitative indices provide a quick visual comparison of the comparative performance of alternatives on each metric.
 The index offers five ranking options.
 Where results are similar or identical, more than one alternative may share the same rank.

 Table 5-2 provides a secondary index of the core goals as a measurement of adequacy.
-As identified in Chapter 1 - Purpose and Need, the core goals are required to provide adequate performance in addressing primary goals to meet the purpose and need.
-Adequacy for this study is defined as providing at least half the benefit of the best-performing alternative across all goals.
+As identified in Chapter to meet the purpose and need.
+Adequacy for this study is defined as providing at least half the benefit of the bestperforming alternative across all goals.
 Because each core goal measures different types of variables (minutes, hours, and number of people), their values were converted to ratios relative to each goal.
 This normalizes the variables and establishes a method to average across all goals.
 The performance index determined Alternatives B and C did not meet the adequacy test; however, Table 5-1 highlights the worst performing measures that most strongly influenced the indices.